misc-hosting/mtntbk/docs/training-philosophy/01-seven-principles.md

 If Thailand is the "land of smiles," according to the tourist brochure, Muay Thai is the art of beating someone up in a way that's lighthearted and fun.
 Preferably for both people involved.
-The Thai gym is distinctive for its playful attitude, even as Thai fighters are known for their brutal skill and tenacity in the ring.
+Thai gyms are distinctive for their playful attitude, even as Thai fighters are known for their brutal skill and tenacity in the ring.

 This light touch is apparent as soon as you walk into any Muay Thai gym, distinct from Karate